eliben/go-sentencepiece/README.md

 the complete learned vocabulary used for tokenization, as well as other configuration information.

 It is not part of this repository.
-Please fetch it from the [official Gemma implementation repository](https://github.com/google/gemma_pytorch/tree/main/tokenizer).
+Please fetch `tokenizer.model` from the [official Gemma implementation repository](https://github.com/google/gemma_pytorch/tree/main/tokenizer).
 `NewProcessor*` constructors will expect to read this file.